-The FDCPA prohibits creditors and debt collectors from threatening to tell others about the debt they claim you owe.
-They can’t even threaten to report you to the IRS or law enforcement, much less family members, co-workers, employers, or friends.
-Aside from straight bullying, psychological harassment through guilt or shame is also a tell-tale sign of fraud.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law that prohibits creditors and debt collectors from threatening to tell others — including family members, co-workers, employers, or friends — about the debt they claim you owe.
+They also can’t threaten to report you to the IRS or law enforcement.

 Real debt collectors will already have your primary personal and financial information.
 You shouldn’t have to provide it.
-They should be able to prove, through documents:
+At a minimum, they should know, and be able to show you in writing:

 When and where your debt originated

 How they got your account from the original creditor

 Although professional scammers have ways of getting some information about you, they won’t have all the details a real debt collector would have.